NotMyself/bivrost/README.md

    - **Note:** You must supply valid values for the **BIVROST_** environment variables, see [this](#obtaining-twitch-access-tokens) for instructions on how to obtain these values.

 ### Running Locally

+As long as you have the development dependencies installed, the application can be run on your bare metal machine.

 1. Clone the repository: `git clone https://github.com/NotMyself/bivrost.git`.
 1. Change directory into the cloned repository `cd bivrost`.